Long Life, Happiness & Prosperity: Plot

-A 12-year-old girl Mindy Ho (Valerie Tian) attempts to help her single mother win the lottery and better their living conditions through the usage of Taoist charms she found in a book from Lee Tai Tai's Fortune Telling and Appliance Repair shop.
+12-year-old Mindy Ho attempts to help her single mother win the lottery and better their living conditions through the usage of Taoist charms she found in a book from Lee Tai Tai's Fortune Telling and Appliance Repair shop.
 Her mother, Kin, works as a telephone psychic at night and at a restaurant during the day.
 During this entire time, Mindy attempts to match her mother with the restaurant owner; Alvin Wong.
 Meanwhile, Shuck Wong had just lost his job as a security guard.
 In shame, he dons his old uniform in front of his wife, Hun Ping, and pretends to go to work when he is really looking for a new job.
 When his wife gets a job while he remains jobless, he begins to feel worthless.
 Also at this time, Bing Lai struggles with his relationship with his father, who is a famous butcher in Hong Kong.
 He wishes to one day get rid of his father's disdain for him by working in his own butcher shop with his son.

 When Mindy attempts to win a lottery for her mother using the taoist charms, Bing Lai accidentally cuts in front and resulting in him winning the lottery.
 With the money, Bing Lai buys his own butcher shop in an effort to reconnect with his father.
 During this time, Alvin attempts to kiss Kin in an effort to woo her over.
 The effort fails drastically, much to Mindy's chagrin.
 Mindy then resorts to using a love potion to create chemistry between Kin and Alvin.
 However, Alvin ends up drinking the tea with the owner of Bing's Butcher, Nelson Zong.
 Nelson falls in love with Kin while Alvin falls in love with Nelson.
 Nelson goes as far as serenading Kin while Alvin becomes enraptured by Nelson's singing.